jorgenpt/Polish/README.md

 1. Copy config.dist.py to config.py, and edit it.
 Read
    [Configuration Options][1] for a more in-depth description of these options.
 2. Create release information for your tool in releases/.
 Copy example.yaml to
-   <version number>.yaml, e.g. 0.1.yaml, edit and save.
+   $VersionNumber.yaml, e.g. 0.1.yaml, edit and save.
 Filename is important!
     * You will probably want to read Sparkle's page about [publishing updates][2] on instructions on how to sign your release and get the signature, which you need for your release YAML.
     * You can use `LC_TIME=en_US date +\"%a, %d %b %G %T %z\"` to generate the date for the 'date' field.
+    * Version numbers must be an unbounded number of integers separated by periods.
+[Apple recommends][7] using at most 3 components (x.y.z).
 3. Generate appcast and release notes, using `./generate appcast > appcast.xml` and `./generate releasenotes > releasenotes.html`.
 4. Copy appcast.xml, releasenotes.html, html/polish.js and html/polish.css to
    your webserver.
-Put the zip of your app into a subdir called 'updates' unless you changed 'release\_dir' and 'release\_url'.
+Put the zip of your app into a subdir called 'updates' unless you changed 'release\_dir' and 'release\_url', and name it *MyExampleApp 0.1.zip* for example - the filename must be in this format, where *MyExampleApp* is whatever you set `app\_name` to in config.py, and 0.1 is the name of the release description file minus the extension.

 That's it!
 Point your Sparkle setup to this new appcast, and you should be good to go.
 See [Sparkle Setup][4] for more information on how to set your app up